yaal-coop/canaille/doc/backends.rst

 Canaille comes with a lightweight inmemory backend by default.
 This backend is only for test purpose and should not be used in production environments.

+It is used when the ``BACKENDS`` configuration parameter is unset or empty.

 LDAP
 ====